Walk Your Dog, But Watch Your Footing: Bone Breaks Are On The Rise

 Upper arm fractures were most common.
 That makes perfect sense, Ahn says, "because usually when you fall you try to brace yourself with your arms."

-But nearly one in five people suffered hip fractures which can be particularly dangerous for older individuals, who have a tougher time recovering.
+But nearly 1 in 5 people suffered hip fractures, which can be particularly dangerous for older individuals, who have a tougher time recovering.

 "If you had no assisted walking device before the fracture, after the fracture you have a more than 50 percent increased risk that you will need a cane," Ahn says.
 "If you were already using a cane, then you have a greater than 50 percent increased risk of needing a walker."